 BEGINNER HOUSEPLANTS

 We all love indoor plants.
 But if you're new to houseplants, or haven't had success in the past with them, it can be easy to get discouraged and think indoor plants just aren't for you.
-We understand those feelings and want to come alongside you to teach and guide you; to help you become a "plant parent" with several plant babies of your own (!).
+We understand and want to come alongside you to teach and guide you; to help you become a "plant parent" with several plant babies of your own (!).

 Learn about six excellent beginner houseplants below and then come by the nursery.
 We're happy to answer additional questions you may have and help you select the perfect beginner houseplant for your space.